Guide to Recovery & Post-Operative Care After Laser Eye Surgery

 But by placing them high up and front and centre, it means they’re exposed to the elements and wide open to eye pokes and a whole range of other potential disasters.

 Luckily, whoever designed them thought this through.
 As well as being among the most precious and sophisticated parts of the body, the eyes also come with some of the most impressive and powerful defensive and healing capabilities known to man.

-To name a few, they can guard against light and debris using an adjustable shield; fight against infections using a transparent layer of antibacterial fluid; and rapidly heal thanks to a unmatched ability to regenerate.
+To name a few, they can guard against light and debris using an adjustable shield; fight against infections using a transparent layer of antibacterial fluid, and rapidly heal thanks to an unmatched ability to regenerate.

 In this brief guide, we’re going to take a closer look at the whole Laser Eye Surgery recovery process, from questions about work and driving, exercise and makeup, to advice on finding high-quality aftercare and about any potential side effects you may expect.